Faster Exact Exchange for Solids via occ-RI-K: Application to Combinatorially Optimized Range-Separated Hybrid Functionals for Simple Solids with Pseudopotentials Near the Basis Set Limit: Theory

 The memory requirement for storing the basis function on grid points ($\psi_{\mu_{\mathbf k}}(\mathbf r)$) scales as $\mathcal O(N_gN_k)$ assuming the sparsity of the underlying basis functions.
 In practice, the sparsity may not be effective with a relatively tight threshold until we reach a very large computational cell.
 In such cases, the required memory can scale as $\mathcal O(N_gN_kn_{AO})$ which can be quite sizable.
 If this memory consumption is unaffordable, one needs to resort to an ``integral-direct'' strategy where one does not store $\psi_{\mu_{\mathbf k}}(\mathbf r)$ in memory, but instead computes them on-the-fly.

 This leads to a small modification of Algorithm \ref{algo:occrikgpw} as shown in Algorithm \ref{algo:direct}.
 The only difference is that one repeatedly computes $\psi_{i_{\mathbf k}}(\mathbf r)$ adding an extra computational cost of $\mathcal O(N_k^2 N_g n_\text{occ}^2)$.
 This step is not more expensive than other parts of the algorithm.
 In our implementation, depending on available memory, the integral-direct algorithm is triggered.
+A similar strategy has been explored in Gaussian density fitting recently.\cite{Bintrim2022Sep}